 Metro Buses M41 and M85 from Berlin-Hauptbahnhof to Potsdamer Platz

 Metrobus routes M85 and M41 run from Berlin-Hauptbahnhof via Potsdamer Platz to the outskirts of Berlin.
 Both bus M85 and M41 now use the tunnel under the Tiergarten to Kulturforum and no longer pass by the Reichstag building, Brandenburg Gate, and the Holocaust memorial.

 No buses, or other motorized transportation, pass through the Brandenburger Tor.

 Berlin’s public buses, especially the top deck of the double-decker buses, are great for city sightseeing tours.
-Furthermore, tickets prices and Berlin discount passes are pleasantly cheap for a German city.
+Furthermore, ticket prices and Berlin discount passes are pleasantly cheap for a German city.